myafka/HN-API-Docs/Methods.md

 <h2>Top Stories</h2>

-Returns the 500 top stories posted on HakerNews (also contains jobs).
+Returns the top of 500 new stories posted on HakerNews (also contains jobs).

 <h3>HTTP request</h3>